zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 On the Publish API Proxy window:
 ##### **Backend Service**
-1. Input a name for the backend service
+1. Type a name for the backend service.
-2. Input the Service Target Hostname, this can be an IP or FQDN
+1. Type the **Service Target Hostname**; this can be an IP or FQDN.
-3. Service Target Transport Protocol
-    - If your backend service is using gRPC then select gRPC
+1. For the **Service Target Transport Protocol**, if your backend service is using gRPC, then select gRPC.
-4. Input Service Target Port, or use the arrow buttons to increase or decrease the port number
+1. Type the **Service Target Port**, or use the arrow buttons to increase or decrease the port number.

 ##### **API Proxy**
 1. Input a name for the API Proxy